davidechicco/mesothelioma-diagnosis-predictions/README.md

 ##License
 All the software code is licensed under the [GNU General Public License, version 2 (GPLv2)](http://www.gnu.org/licenses/gpl-2.0-standalone.html).
+The [metrics](https://github.com/hpenedones/metrics) package was developed and released by hpdenedones under the same GPLv2 license.
+The [weight-init.lua](https://github.com/e-lab/torch-toolbox) file was developed and released by e-lab under the same GPLv2 license

 The [mesothelioma dataset file](https://archive.ics.uci.edu/ml/datasets/Mesothelioma%C3%A2%E2%82%AC%E2%84%A2s+disease+data+set+) is publically available on the website of the [University of California Irvine Machine Learning Repository](http://archive.ics.uci.edu/ml/), under their copyright license.